 The detection of spam is a continuos battle between the spammers and companies like us who are dedicated to eliminating it.
 As we evolve so do the spammers and we have to invest ever more complex and expensive technologies to counter them.
 Some of the technologies are outlined below:

-Standards: The internet is governed by a set of standards known as RFC's and the email delivery protocol is specified by RFC822 and RFC5321.
+The internet is governed by a set of standards known as RFC's and the email delivery protocol is specified by RFC822 and RFC5321.
 The standards exist so that email can be interoperable between all platforms and servers, but spammers using email bots don't care about being compliant.
 By enforcing the standards and rejecting violations we can eliminate a percentage of spam, and of course legitimate email from organisations who can't configure their email system correctly.

-The blacklist: A number of worthy organisations like Spamhaus, SpamCop, Talos, etc are dedicated to maintaining lists of domains, hosts and subnets which are used to originate spam.
+A number of worthy organisations like Spamhaus, SpamCop, Talos, etc are dedicated to maintaining lists of domains, hosts and subnets which are used to originate spam.
 Using these blacklists is an expensive but effective tool to eliminate a good percentage of spam at the first gate.
 Blacklists however are not truly realtime, and there is always a delay between a spammer launching a mass mailing and the blacklists listing it.

-Authentication: Several technologies exist to verify sender domains and hosts such as SPF & DKIM and these can serve (where used by the receiving server) to block spoofed spam which constitutes the vast majority of scams.
-For example, the HMRC who are under constant attack from scammers specify in their SPF records two hosts that are allowed to send email for @hmrc.gov.uk and of course the spammers cannot originate email from those addresses so SPF wins the day and any email coming from, say email@example.com that doesn't come from the two hosts listed in the SPF record are canned.
+Several technologies exist to verify sender domains and hosts such as SPF & DKIM and these can serve (where used by the receiving server) to block spoofed spam which constitutes the vast majority of scams.
+For example, the HMRC who are under constant attack from scammers specify in their SPF records two hosts that are allowed to send email for @hmrc.gov.uk and of course the spammers cannot originate email from those addresses so SPF wins the day and any email coming from, say firstname.lastname@example.org that doesn't come from the two hosts listed in the SPF record are canned.
 This however all falls down then either the receiving server doesn't check, the sending organisation doesn't use it, or the sending organisation has been compromised.

-Content Filtering: By far the most effective tool at eliminating spam which passes all the above tests is pattern matching.
+By far the most effective tool at eliminating spam which passes all the above tests is pattern matching.
 This involves looking and detecting elements in the body of an email and assigning a score to each detection.
 An example would be a HTML only email which scores 3 points, external links to pictures which scores 0.2 points each and so on.
 The more spammy the email the most points it will accumulate and once a threshold is reached the message is flagged as spam.
 Content filtering can make use of content lists which are maintained by third parties and provide known phrases and content to score.

-URI Blacklists: Many, in fact almost all spam email contains a link (or links) to websites to complete the process.
+Many, in fact almost all spam email contains a link (or links) to websites to complete the process.
 These links (or URI's) are constantly changing but lists are maintained and inward email is checked for these URI's and excluded if found to contain one or more.
 This means that even if a spam flood is being originated from many hosts at once we can still trap it at the gateway based on content.

-Bayesian Probability Filtering: A gross simplification of this would be that email which is known to be spam can be 'learned' and that data used to identify 'similar' spam.
+A gross simplification of this would be that email which is known to be spam can be 'learned' and that data used to identify 'similar' spam.
 The area of mathematics is complex and the techniques even more so, but the result is the same in that spam that looks like spam based on learned data can be flagged as such, usually by giving it a score, such as +10

 When you combine all these techniques together you wind up with a spam detection system that, in our tests has an effective performance of 99.67% which is exceptional in the market.
 Spammy email is passed through with subject modifications for your gateway to filter (or not) as you require, or for individual users to filter using IMAP or similar rules.
 Full Diagnostic information is provided in email headers to permit more complex filtering based on spam score or infection type should this be required by your IT Team.
+Unlike providers such as Mimecast we will not cause you endless issues with mail delivery or receipt and we will respond quickly and efficiently to queries.

 For more information or to request a free 30 day demo please contact us today.